-My shedding experience was indeed courageous but crazy and not recommended for those faint of mind and body.
+My shedding experience was indeed courageous.
 It was radical.
-I left a very large house and a very long marriage to live small in a very remote place.
-And while seemingly impulsive to many, it was not; I did my homework and then acted upon it; action, the operative and scary word.
+I shed a car and a marriage a very large house to live small in a very remote place; a move that was researched, but sealed by emotion and intuition.
 I have never had much ambition so the shedding of such behavior was not an issue.
 And shedding the shells of accumulation and possession is not as difficult as many think.
 I have fond and loving memories of people and places with only a handful of framed faces and souvenirs, my love is no less with fewer objects, my lifestyle is in no way compromised because I only have five vases instead of fifteen.
 Lindbergh writes:

 For it is only framed in space that beauty blooms.
 Only in space are events and objects and people unique and significant—and therefore beautiful.

-I also shed a marriage, which is another post entirely, stressful to say the least, an act that rattled the ego something fierce.
-Shedding the shell of ego is a work in progress.
+The shedding of a marriage (and car!) is a topic of its own, an act that rattled the ego something fierce and peeling away the shell of ego is a work in progress.
 I take tremendous ownership regarding my actions, a pride that borders on cockiness, and I often find that I am bloated with self, judgmental and vain.
-But living alone requires the help of others, be they hired workers or a comforting shoulder, and while I sometimes think that I can do just about anything, I am humbled by the revelation of how limited I am.
+But living alone requires others, a community of workers, comforting shoulders, and while I sometimes think that I can do just about anything, I am humbled by the understanding of how limited I am.
 I laid down the mask and armor.
 It is beyond liberating; it’s the birth of a full-grown woman.

 My friend continues: “A change is upon me and have been meditating on allowing it to flow.
 I often think about On the Edge of Old, and realize I might have gone over it.
 Feeling healthy and bright most of the time and a change is afoot.”

-Change, change, change; the buzzword of the 60-something set.
-Again, I take great ownership regarding change and I’m offended by all the memes and platitudes one sees on Facebook that minimize change to a few pithy words or some celebrity’s spin on life.
+Change, change, change; the buzzword of the 60-something set (and I feel the need to note that I am talking about elective change, not change forced upon one).
+Again, I take great ownership regarding this subject and I’m offended by all the memes and platitudes one sees on Facebook that minimize change to a few pithy words or some celebrity’s spin on life.
 You want change?
 Prepare to work.
 While I fully support mediation and the natural flow of the cosmos, change will not wash over you like a spring of warm water.
 Change only comes with courage and action, with tears and hard work, loneliness and doubt, with getting up every ding-dong day and doing some dumb-ass task that moves you closer to the change you envision.
 And therein lies the real problem—identifying what you want that change to be.
-Determining the source of our discontent is often difficult, and meditation would certainly help in that regard.
+Determining the source of our discontent is often difficult, and meditation could only help.

 I was able to identify change through my work with the amazing Laura Oliver of St. John’s College.
 In one of Laura’s classes, she asked us to write a paragraph of 250 words under the prompt of, “I want …“ This was not to be a list but prose, a meaningful and thoughtful look inside, as in, “I want to live by the water for it soothes my soul, it makes me feel maternal and strong” and/or “I want to be free of my body as burden, to be light and mobile and healthy.”
-I highly recommend this exercise.
-My wants on paper were simple, pure and attainable.
-The brevity of the writing made it manageable, made it so only the important wants shone brightly.
+While this was a writing exercise, it became my manifesto; my wants on paper were simple, pure and attainable, the brevity of the writing made it manageable, made it so only the important wants shone brightly.
 “One cannot collect all the beautiful shells on the beach.
 One can only collect a few, and they are more beautiful if they are few.”
-And then, if you do indeed want changes in your life, and are not just on occasion battling the boredom of aging or enjoying a good pity-party, let the work begin.
-And keep a copy of Gift from the Sea as your guide.

 Apologies for the in-your-face marketing, the only link I was able to successfully place is this monster below.